Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 And soon you see couples perched in the trees and making renovations for the nest.

-In the nests, on the ground, even right next to the walkways and the buildings there are parents minding fluffy chicks.
+In the nests, on the ground, even right next to the walkways and the buildings, there are parent birds minding fluffy chicks.

 ‘Will you just stay where I put you, junior.’